SamuelM333/samuelmurillo.xyz/source/_drafts/AWS-Chalice-Terraform-2.md

 2021-09-06 20:10:02.485000 4c64e0
 ```

+{#
-## Closing thoughts
+## What's next

 Hopefully with this local setup you can increase your development speed and comfort.
-Up next, let's get ready for production release.
+Up next, let's get ready for production release, with tips for bigger codebases, logging, tracing, testing and more.
 You can check the third part of this series here:

 {% post_link AWS-Chalice-Terraform-3 %}
+#}